kamilkisiela/graphql-inspector/website/docs/products/github.md

 ### Schema change notifications

-To stay up to date with changes in your GraphQL Schema and to receive notifications on Slack, Discord or even via WebHooks, read the ["Notifications" chapter](../essentials/notifications.md).
+To stay up to date with changes in your GraphQL Schema and to receive notifications on Slack, Discord or even via WebHooks, read the ["Notifications" chapter](../essentials/notifications).

 ### Annotations

 In some cases you want to get a summary of changes but no annotations on a schema file.
-Annotations are enabled by default but to disabled them, please follow the instructions in ["Annotations" chapter](../recipes/annotations.md).
+Annotations are enabled by default but to disable them, please follow the instructions in ["Annotations" chapter](../recipes/annotations).

 ### Detection of changes